fusionpbx/fusionpbx-docs/source/applications/provision/provision_manual_flyingvoice.rst

 Setting up a **Flyingvoice** SIP phone through the phone's local http management portal.

-* Once the phone powers up, press the OK button once and the phone will display its IP address on the screen.
+* Once the phone powers up, press the OK button once or Menu > Status and the phone will display its IP address on the screen.
 Navigate to that IP on another device in a web browser, and use admin for the username and admin for the password.

 .. image:: ../../_static/images/provision/fusionpbx_manual_flyingvoice_login.png
         :scale: 85%